"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: . Simulation study

-Here we examine the finite sample differences between within-trial prognostic covariate adjustment and TMLE in different data generating scenarios and across different data set sizes.
-We also benchmark this against the standard linear adjustment for a prognostic score, where the prognostic scores are estimated from historical data.
-We simulate data based on the data generating process described in \citet{HojbjerreFrandsen2024}.
+Here we examine the differences between within-trial prognostic covariate adjustment and TMLE that may occur due to the within-trial procedure including the covariates in the update submodel as linear predictors.
+This is done in different data generating scenarios and across different data set sizes.
+We simulate data based on the data generating process described in \citet{HojbjerreFrandsen2024}, but since we are only comparing the within-trial procedure and TMLE we do not simulate historical data and therefore not distributional shifts.
 For completeness we will restate the data generating process and scenarios.
 The code is available \href{https://github.com/NNEHFD/within_trial_prog}{here}.

 The data generating process for the current trial is represented in the structural causal model in \eqref{eq:DPG_sim}.
-It has a total of 7 observed covariates and one \textit{unobserved} covariate $U$.

 In the homogeneous treatment effect scenario we have,

 and $ m_1(W, U)= \text{ATE} + m_0(W, U).$ In the heterogeneous treatment effect scenario we use $m_0$ and,

 In both scenarios $\text{ATE}=0.84$.